Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Conclusion

 \section{Conclusion}

-In this paper, we proposed active neural generative coding (ANGC), a framework for learning goal-directed agents without backpropagation of errors.
-We demonstrated on four control problems in reinforcement learning the effectiveness of our agent framework for learning models that are competitive with popular backprop-based ones, such as the deep Q-network.
+In this paper, we proposed active neural generative coding (ANGC), a framework for learning goal-directed agents without backpropagation of errors (backprop).
+We demonstrated, on four control problems, the effectiveness of our framework for learning systems that are competitive with backprop-based ones such as the deep Q-network and powerful intrinsic curiosity variants.
 Notably, our framework demonstrates the value of leveraging the neuro-biologically grounded learning and inference mechanisms of neural generative coding to dynamically adapt a generative model that provides intrinsic signals (based on total discrepancy) to augment problem-specific extrinsic rewards.
-Furthermore, given its better sample efficiency as demonstrated by our experiments, the ANGC framework could prove useful in more complex environments, offering an important means of implementing planning-as-inference.
+Furthermore, given its robustness, the ANGC framework could prove useful in more complex environments (e.g., the Atari games, challenging robotic problems), offering an important means of implementing longer-term planning-as-inference.

 {

 }